 A nation’s military is a crucial asset.
 The military enforces domestic and foreign policies and protects its citizens.
 National security is regarded as a government duty, including the security of citizens, the economy, and the country’s institutions.
 National security is crucial and requires large budgets to build and maintain.
-These expenses are typically referred to as military spending.
-In 2019, the total world military expenditure was about $1.981 trillion.
+These expenses are typically referred to as military spending and/or defense spending.
+In 2020, the total world military expenditure was about $1.981 trillion.
 Military size varies significantly by country, typically correlating with each country’s size and military needs.

 China, India, and the United States, unsurprisingly, have the largest militaries.
 A majority of the world’s nations have militaries, and only 36 nations do not have a military.
 Many nations have mandatory military service.
 The United States has the highest military spending of any nation.
-Its military spending includes all of the Department of Defense’s regular activities, war spending, nuclear weapons, international military assistance, and other Pentagon-related spending.
-In 2020, the U.S. spent $750 billion on military spending, more than the next nine top-spending countries combined.
+Its military spending includes all of the Department of Defense’s regular activities, war spending, the nuclear weapon program, international military assistance, and other Pentagon-related spending.
+In 2020, the U.S. spent $778 billion on military spending, more than the next nine top-spending countries combined.

 As mentioned previously, the United States spends more on its military than any other nation.
 The country’s $778 billion military expenditure is among the expensive government programs, along with Social Security and Medicare.
 The U.S. has the third-largest military with 1.367 million members on active duty and another 1.037 million in the National Guard and reserves.
 Following the United States is China, spending $252 billion and India, spending $72.9 billion.

 Here are the 10 countries with the most military spending:

 With a military spending budget of $778, the United States has the highest by far, with China coming in second at an estimated $252 billion.